broadwayinc/ai-wrapper/README.md

 # AI Wrapper Chatbot

-This web application demonstrates a simple chat box where you can talk with an AI girlfriend.
+This web application demonstrates a simple chat box where you can chat with a mental wellness therapist AI.
 Authentication and backend communication are handled by [Skapi](https://www.skapi.com).

 ## Running